iamweswilson/personal-blog/content/articles/nuxt-netlify-404.md

 Since I wanted to create my own custom page, I needed to take a few additional steps.

 ### Step 1: Create an error page
 If you don’t already have an `error.vue` layout, you’ll want to create it.
-By default, Nuxt displays this component anytime a non server-side renderring error occurs.
+By default, Nuxt displays this component anytime a non server-side rendering error occurs.
 So if someone runs into a 404 or a 500, this page will be displayed.

 The error template is rendered like any other component, meaning you can put almost anything you want in it, including `v-if` statements to tell the component what to show depending on the status code.
 For example, if you want to show something specific for 404 errors, you’ll use `v-if=“error.statusCode === 404”`.
 For example: